QUBO.jl: A Julia Ecosystem for Quadratic Unconstrained Binary Optimization: Introduction

-For this undertaking, one challenge is to be able to reformulate optimization models into a format amenable to Quantum.
-Furthermore, Operations Research specialists must be capable of operating on these new architectures with QUBO as their standard optimization format, although presenting different interfaces.
-Additionally, it will be crucial to transform raw results from different hardware into useful information to be analyzed.
+For this undertaking, one challenge is to reformulate optimization models into a format amenable to Quantum Computing.
+Furthermore, Operations Research specialists must be capable of operating on these new architectures, where QUBO arises as their standard optimization format, although presenting different interfaces.
+In addition, it will be crucial to transform the raw results of different hardware into helpful information to analyze.